 Program Letter 16-2

 LSC requires that grantees obtain signatures on certain documents.
 Grantees may accept electronic signatures (e-signatures) when the grantee can document that that the e‑signature meets the legal standard for use of e-signatures for attribution purposes, as provided in federal and state laws creating a presumption that e-signatures are equivalent to written signatures.
+[March 19, 2020, addition: Electronic execution as described in this program letter meets all LSC requirements for a signature or written execution of a document.]

 LSC requires that grantees obtain signatures on certain documents.
 For example: